 (1) These are the Bonds issued and outstanding under the Master Indenture.
-See Appendix A to this Supplement for more information about the Bonds.
+See Appendix B to this report for more information about the Bonds.

-In March 2012, \$106,325,000 aggregate principal amount of 2009AA Program Bonds under the NIBP Master Indenture was redeemed with escrowed amounts.
+(2) In March 2012 \$106,325,000 aggregate principal amount of 2009AA Program Bonds under the NIBP Master Indenture was redeemed with escrowed amounts.
 The Authority redeemed the remaining 2009AA Program Bonds under the NIBP Master Indenture on December 10, 2012 using escrowed amounts.

 The following table identifies the specific components of the Authority Obligations listed on the preceding table which are general obligations of the Authority as well as other general obligations of the Authority as of December 31, 2012.
-Further detail regarding these items is provided under the other sub captions of "Obligations of the Authority" in this Annual Report.
+Further detail regarding these items is provided under the other subcaptions of "Obligations of the Authority" in this Annual Report.

-General Obligations of the Authority as of: 12/31/2012

 General Obligations

 MF Project Bonds:

 Class I (w/ GO Pledge) 248,565,000

 Class II (w/ GO Pledge) 21,820,000

 SF Program Subordinate Bonds 120,000

 SF Mortgage Bonds, Class III 47,200,000

 Privately Placed Bonds:

 Rental Finance 20,884,000

 Business Finance 19,782,255

 Single Family 19,536,001

 Other Borrowings:

 Line of Credit 71,475,000

 Rural Business Cooperative Service Notes 787,123